3 Reasons Why We Need to Connect Endpoint Devices with AI

-Big data and intelligent endpoints have the potential to truly transform our future and our way of living for the better.
+Real-time data and intelligent endpoints have the potential to truly transform our future and our way of living for the better.
 Therefore, Ambiq is on a mission to put intelligence everywhere.
 As the world becomes more and more connected and AI helps us unlock whole new data processing capabilities, ensuring access to accurate and reliable data points becomes a key problem area.
 Powering up intelligent IoT devices by plugging them on the wall is the old solution to the problem.
 Still, wireless solutions can help us implement intelligence into places and locations where we previously had no access.
 This is where ultra-low power solutions become handy.

-At Ambiq, we want to empower the next generation of innovators by clearing away the power constraints that previously made many wireless IoT and wearable applications obsolete.
+At Ambiq®, we want to empower the next generation of innovators by clearing away the power constraints that previously made many wireless IoT and wearable applications obsolete.
 We can now extend the battery life in devices for weeks depending on the applications.
-In addition, reliable access to data points, such as intelligent endpoint devices, can help us reach new heights of big data analytics by providing a more accurate and consistent data flow.
+In addition, reliable access to data points, such as intelligent endpoint devices, can help us reach new heights of real-time data analytics by providing a more accurate and consistent data flow.
 Learn more about Ambiq’s vision for putting intelligence everywhere.